Presbyterianism came to Mount Vernon in 1843 when this community was beginning to take on the form of a village and Iowa was still a territory.

 Organizations within the church did their part as we came into better times.
 Benevolences increased and the women’s groups organized into the United Presbyterian Women.
 The Sunday School remained strong and well staffed.
 The Keedick Scholarship Fund was set up, and on-going gifts went to Camp Wyoming.
 A new manse was built, and the sanctuary and fellowship hall were remodeled.
 The Parish House, formerly the living quarters for the pastor, became the church office and Sunday School rooms.

 In 2006, the congregation decided to embark on a building program.
-An architect drew up preliminary plans and a capital fund drive was completed.
-A new Christian Education and Administrative building will replace the Parish House.
+An architect drew up preliminary plans for a new Christian Education and Administrative building, and a capital fund drive was completed.

-Presently, there are 210 members and many more “friends” of First Presbyterian Church.
-We are known for our creative worship services, excellent music program, and strong mission projects.
+Presently, there are 130 members and many “friends” of First Presbyterian Church.
+We are known for our creative worship services, excellent music program, compassionate service to the community and beyond, and our “rainbow steps” that proudly proclaim that all people are welcome here.